Please answer the following:

 See information requirements below for:

-Complete request form here.
-Once request is submitted, please upload your consistency documents* and supporting documents (maps, diagrams, reports and letters listed on Request Form) here.
+Please complete request form and upload your consistency documents* and supporting documents (e.g., maps, diagrams, reports and letters) here.

 For Department of Defense projects or activities, please use Federal Consistency Determination format described here.